lucianonooijen/Personal-Website/content/blog/hello-world.md

 With this, I've also added this blog on my website, where I'll be posting from time to time about my experiences in learning, or to share information I hope will be valuable to others.

-I'm also thinking about giving my site an overhaul, to improve the styling, readability and responsiveness and to add features like RSS-feeds for when there are more blog posts.
+I'm also thinking about giving my site an overhaul, to improve the styling, readability and responsiveness and to add some features, but until this website is booming with traffic, I think this site will be more than just fine.

 Anyway, that's it for now!